Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemDesign.md

 }
 ```

-When the user selects a challenge, there is no response from the database:
+When the logged-in user selects a challenge, there is no response from the database:

 ```
 {